dwayne902642323/Revit-Addin-Full-FU-Flow-Range-Plumbing-Fixture-Flow-Server/README.md

 👨‍💻 About This Repository

 This repository contains the complete source code for a custom C# Revit API add-in that overrides Revit’s default plumbing fixture flow calculation logic for domestic water systems.
-Developed by Derek Eubanks, PE, HFDP, CHD, HBDP — a licensed mechanical engineer and Georgia Tech MSCS candidate — the add-in is purpose-built to resolve critical inaccuracies in low-demand fixture unit (FU) flow modeling.
+Developed by Derek Eubanks, PE, HFDP, CHD, HBDP, CPD — a licensed mechanical engineer and Georgia Tech MSCS candidate — the add-in is purpose-built to resolve critical inaccuracies in low-demand fixture unit (FU) flow modeling.

 🔧 Problem It Solves